Laser Demonstration of Calcite

 Cautions: Don't point the laser into anyone's eyes.
 Even the low power laser pointers can cause damage to young eyes.

 Here's how it works: Simply turn out the lights and shoot the laser beam into the calcite crystal from varying directions.
 Some crystals are oriented so that the long direction will show the best separation.
 But it is just a matter of pointed the laser into the stone and finding the best direction of observation.
 The laser light beam will split into two distinct beams with occasional "X" patterns showing.
+Below you see the view from one end of the calcite crystal with the laser source directed into the crystal from the opposite end.
+Be careful with the demonstration as you are working with a laser and even low powered lasers can be harmful to young eyes.
+But if basic precautions of not looking into the laser are taken you should have no problems.

 Back to the Main Kids Page